ChristianMoraLopez/TodoTask/README.md

 # TaskManager App
-This is a React application that allows you to manage tasks.
-The app displays a list of pending tasks and allows you to mark them as completed.
-It also includes a search bar to filter tasks by text.

-## How to run the app
-To run the app, you first need to install the dependencies using npm.
-In a terminal, within the application directory, run the following command:

-`npm install`

-Once the dependencies are installed, you can run the app with the following command:

-`npm start`

-The app will be available in the browser at http://localhost:3000/
+This is a simple task manager created with React that allows the user to add, complete, uncomplete, and delete tasks.
+The application is fully functional and uses local storage to save the user's tasks.
+The application is deployed at the following links:

+- taskmanager-git-main-christianmoralopez.vercel.app
+- taskmanager-self.vercel.app
+- taskmanager-christianmoralopez.vercel.app

 ## App structure
 The app is composed of several components: